yunanhelmy/blog.yunanhelmy.github.io/_posts/2014-09-02-netgurus-workshop.markdown

 You can check my source code <a href="https://github.com/yunanhelmy/workshops" target="_blank">here</a>

-Here re some issue to solve in test :
+Here are some issue to solve in test :

 1. Missing field on `User` model
 	* Run `rspec spec/models/product_spec.rb` you'll see error.
 Just add those missing fields and add validation for them.